CTheTechGuru/AWS-Amazon-Inspector-Security-Project/README.md

 #### Overview:
 * We will create a target instance.
-* Add a tag consisting of key value pairs to identify out instance.
+* Add a tag consisting of key | value tags to identify out instance.
 * Install agent on target instance.
 * Set Rules and scheduling for target assessment.
 * Create template.